 - Existing transportation networks

-The goal of the study was to provide businesses with the data necessary to determine the feasibility of using UAM to solve the “last mile” problem faced by many industries.
+The goal of the study was to provide businesses with the data necessary to determine the feasibility of using AAM to solve the “last mile” problem faced by many industries.
 The study provides decision-makers with data including the number of existing heliports, projected vertiports, infrastructure costs, and multiple other features.
 NBAA and NEXA have made the results of the study and the data that they produced available via an online web portal.

-Achieving Autonomy in UAM
+Achieving Autonomy in AAM

-The UAM dream is based upon the concept of fully autonomous aircraft, but artificial intelligence and machine learning, the technologies needed for autonomy still have a ways to go.
+The AAM dream is based upon the concept of fully autonomous aircraft, but artificial intelligence and machine learning, the technologies needed for autonomy still have a ways to go.
 The autonomy issue was discussed by a panel at NBAA 2019.

-UAM at NBAA 2019
+AAM at NBAA 2019

 The AAM industry already has the support that it needs to succeed.
 Big organizations like Uber are pushing the development of AAM solutions to aid their business, and NASA is organizing a AAM Grand Challenge to help source solutions to the biggest technological challenges facing AAM.

 NBAA 2019 provided an environment for productive discussions about how businesses can help AAM to succeed.
 The report authored by NBAA and NEXA describes the cost of making AAM feasible and profitable in 74 different cities around the world.
 Panels and talks discussed some of the biggest remaining challenges facing the AAM industry and how best to approach them.
 Overall, the conference demonstrated the enthusiasm and support that drives the development of AAM.